This article may contain compensated links. Please read disclaimer for more info.

 The answer to this question is a bit nuanced and depending on your interests, budget, and kind of travel, the amount of time you should spend in Paris can vary greatly.

-On this post we will first tell you how many days to see Paris for most people, and then we’ll go into the other options and what you might be able to get done in that time.
+In this post, we will first tell you how many days to spend in Paris for most people, and then we’ll go into the other options and what you might be able to get done in that time.

 How Many Days in Paris? – The Short Answer